Budget Worksheet to Manage Your Savings Goals

 Short-Term/ Emergency Fund Goals

-It is savings you need to rely on when life's emergencies arise.
+This is savings you need to rely on when life's emergencies arise, which could happen at any time.

 |Illness or Accident|